( about - config - maintenance - irc - message boards - hardware - software - contact )

 • A pillow to cry into when you realise what you're spending your precious time on..

 The config.sys should present a menu on boot, offering to go straight to DESQview/HTTPServ, or boot to DOS (with or without copying files to RAM disk).
 DESQview only really makes sense if you have a 386 or better CPU, or a 286 with hardware EMS like the C&T SCAT chipset.
-The NEAT chipset, and others, may also work - but will require significant fiddling, and drivers for the respective chipsets.
-And the EMS support needs to support "backfilling", i.e. the software (DESQview) must be able to map EMS memory into conventional memory, otherwise it cannot "multitask".
+The NEAT chipset, and others, may also work - but will require significant fiddling and drivers for the respective chipsets.
+And the EMS driver needs to support "backfilling", i.e. the software (DESQview) must be able to map EMS memory into conventional memory, otherwise it cannot "multitask".

 The configuration for HTTPServ is in httpd.bat and in the configuration file referenced by the MTCPCFG environment variable.
 Additionally, a HTACCESS.--- file is copied to the root of the HTML directory, which enables the status and clients pages.